[?] Subscribe To The Bookkeeping Blog

 There are sales tax transitional benefits available to offset the additional harmonized sales tax costs for BC and Ontario residents and Ontario business.

-Ontario taxpayers who filed their 2009 tax returns will receive a total of $1,000 for families with income less than $160,000 and a total of $300 for individuals earning less than $80,000.
-The payments will be received in three installments - June and December of 2010 and June of 2011.
+Ontario taxpayers who filed their 2009 tax returns received a total of $1,000 for families with income less than $160,000 and a total of $300 for individuals earning less than $80,000.
+The payments was received in three installments - June and December of 2010 and June of 2011.
 That would be $330/$335/$335 and $100 respectively on each payment date.

 More information can be found under Child and Family benefits on the CRA website.